codio/site/source/docs/tuts/assessments.html.md

 full_width: true
 ---

-[IMAGE SHOWING LIST OF ASSESSMENT TYPES]
+[IMAGE SHOWING LIST OF ASSESSMENT TYPES ONCE ALL 3 ARE PRESENT]

 Assessments are an extremely helpful accompaniment to tutorial content.